-Concordia Theological Seminary (CTS) is pleased to offer this scholarship in partnership with the Chaplain Candidate program of the U.S. military.
-CTS reserves the right to limit the number scholarships awarded per year.
+Concordia Theological Seminary (CTSFW) is pleased to offer this scholarship in partnership with the Chaplain Candidate program of the U.S. military.
+CTSFW reserves the right to limit the number scholarships awarded per year.
 An annual scholarship will be given only to qualified applicants who must re-apply again each year for consideration.
 Applicants must be enrolled full-time in the M.Div. program and be admitted into the U.S. military Chaplain Candidate program.
 Should a selected applicant for this scholarship fail to be admitted into the U.S. military’s Chaplain Candidate program within 120-days of matriculation, the student will forfeit scholarship eligibility.
 Additionally, this scholarship will not be awarded to students who no longer serve in the Chaplain Candidate program.
 Selected students must maintain good academic standing and remain in the Chaplain Candidate program for the duration of the scholarship.
-The student shall submit documented proof to the CTS Financial Aid Office that he has been admitted into the U.S. military Chaplain Candidate program.
-Application forms are available from the CTS Financial Aid Office.
+The student shall submit documented proof to the CTSFW Financial Aid Office that he has been admitted into the U.S. military Chaplain Candidate program.
+Application forms are available from the CTSFW Financial Aid Office.

 Al and Ina Christiansen Seminary Scholarship

 Students preparing to become pastors in the LCMS may apply for this scholarship.
 Preference will be given to applicants who come from the Midwestern region of the United States and also to those who have an interest in church music.
 The application deadline is Oct.
 31 of the current award year.
 Click here for the scholarship application.
 Applications must be mailed to: Al and Ina Christiansen Trust, c/o Rev. Donald L. Berg, 407 Leif Erickson Drive, Decorah, IA 52101-1038